eu-waliston/Big-Burger/README.md

 # Big Burger App

-### A hamburger website using React JS, Styled Components and REact Icons
+### A hamburger website using React JS, Styled Components and Raact Icons

 #### Design: